birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-11.md

 ## Tower Assault

 The tower has no visible exterior entrances or windows, necessitating an exterior ascension.
-Ovek initially plans to psionically fly to the top to secure a rope, but instead skimps on the PSPs and manifests *bestial form*, extruding climbing hooks out of his hands and feet.
+Ovek initially plans to psionically fly to the top and secure a rope, but instead skimps on the PSPs and manifests *bestial form*, extruding climbing hooks out of his hands and feet.
 (Which, if you think about it, is kind of gross.)

 Flynn and Marvus lob some projectiles --magic and not, respectively-- at the rooftop guard, but he rudely fails to die and instead retreats to sound the alarm.
 The roof is soon swarming with eight Eldish warriors led by an Eldish psychonaut officer.